cdienem/Bird-Field-Recording/README.md

-# Field-Recording
+# Bird-Field-Recording
-Collection of tools to handle and analyze bird field recordings
+Collection of instructions and tools to handle and analyze bird field recordings

 ## Installation of tools